Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Operator

-If your line is on mute, please unmute your phone.
+If your line's on mute, please unmute your phone.

 Matthew T. Farrell - Church & Dwight Co., Inc.

-Hello, Bill.
+Hello, Bill?

 Richard A. Dierker - Church & Dwight Co., Inc.